 Flanked by Palazzos and the Town Hall, and there is a pretty park in the centre of the Piazza, a nice place to sit and catch your breath after long days of sightseeing.
 I hobbled to those seats more than once on my visit when my feet protested the many kilometres I had walked.

-Note: The pathways of Piazza Bra are paved with pink marble, beautiful, but be careful if it rains, they can be quite slippery.
+IMPORTANT NOTE: The pathways of Piazza Bra (and most of the city) are paved with pink marble, beautiful, but be careful if it rains, they are very slippery.

 By this time my feet were killing me.
 And my arm and leg were stiff and sore from my fall in Florence the previous day.